coopTilleuls/docker-varnish/README.md

 # How to install VMODs (Varnish Modules)

-[Varnish Modules](https://www.varnish-cache.org/vmods) are extensions written for Varnish Cache.
+[VMODs](https://varnish-cache.org/vmods/) are extensions written for Varnish Cache.

-To install Varnish Modules, you will need the Varnish source to compile against.
-This is why we install Varnish from source in this image rather than using a package manager.

 Install VMODs in your Varnish project's `Dockerfile`.
-For example, to install the Querystring module:
+For example, to install the [vmod-querystring](https://github.com/Dridi/libvmod-querystring) module:

 ```dockerfile
 FROM cooptilleuls/varnish:6.0